MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi_calcprivatevideoencoderheapsize_0080_2.md

 On return, the D3D12 runtime will allocate the memory needed to store the driver's object and then call [**PFND3D12DDI_CREATEVIDEOENCODERHEAP_0080_2**](nc-d3d12umddi-pfnd3d12ddi_createvideoencoderheap_0080_2.md) to create the actual object.

-See [D3D12 video encoding](/windows-hardware/drivers/display/video-encoding-d3d12.md) for more information.
+See [D3D12 video encoding](/windows-hardware/drivers/display/video-encoding-d3d12.md) for general information.

 ## -see-also